rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```

 The `visitPostOrder()` operation marks the end of processing a node.
-It therefore represents a node's exit event.
+This operation represents a node's exit event.

 **FTL, DFS, In-order**